git-town/git-town/website/src/nested-feature-branches.md

 ```

 You have to use the [git ship](commands/ship.md) command here because it updates
-the branch hierarchy that Git Town keeps track of.
-With branch `1-refactor`
+the lineage that Git Town keeps track of.
+With branch `1-refactor` shipped, our
-shipped, our branch hierarchy now looks like this:
+lineage now looks like this:

 ```
 main